Local Administrator Rights

 There are two security access levels to a University owned computer: Standard User and Local Administrator.
 By default, UNF faculty and staff have standard user access rights to their individual workstations.

-Local administrator access allows the employee to have complete and unrestricted access to the computer.
-This includes the ability to install any hardware or software, edit the registry, manage the default access accounts and change file level permissions.
+Local administrator access allows the employee the ability to install any hardware or software, edit the registry, manage the default access accounts and change file level permissions.
 Local administrator access can make the workstation vulnerable to malware and viruses.

 Faculty and staff may request temporary or long term rights to be local administrators of their computers.

 - Contact the help desk chat at support.unf.edu

 - Provide your name, UNF ID, and the decal number of the computer, and explain the need for elevated access (e.g. need to update software already installed on the computer).